Beneficial Insects for your Garden:

 What are beneficial Insects?

-Beneficial insects play a variety of different important roles such as keeping the number of unwanted pests down, pollination and even maintaining or improving soil nutrient availability.
+Beneficial insects are insects that contribute to the health of your garden by playing their role in balancing the ecosystem.
+Beneficial insects play a variety of different important roles in our gardens, like keeping the number of unwanted pests down, pollination and improving soil nutrient availability.

 Predators: